 With my Bingo Card firmly in hand, I made my way around the expo space, collecting stamps along the way.
 The vendors and service providers enthusiastically greeted visitors at their booths, as they collected raffle entries and doled out tchotchkes.
 (Urban Dictionary may define a tchotchke as “A small piece of worthless crap, a decorative knick knack with little or no purpose,” but I tend to disagree.
 Everything I happily dropped into my conference bag was useful, cute, or both!)

-By 2:30pm it was time for Best Practices in SharePoint User Training with Leanne Bateman of Beacon Strategy Group.
+By 2:30 pm it was time for Best Practices in SharePoint User Training with Leanne Bateman of Beacon Strategy Group.
 Not surprisingly, a quick survey of the gathered attendees revealed an unfortunate truth about most SharePoint user environments.
-Namely, the lack of formal training end users receive when SharePoint is introduced to an organization, or whenever an upgrade is rolled out.
-We collectively agreed that user adoption is negatively affected if a system is imposed upon end users without support or proper guidance as to its use.
+Namely, the lack of formal training end-users receives when SharePoint is introduced to an organization, or whenever an upgrade is rolled out.
+We collectively agreed that user adoption is negatively affected if a system is imposed upon end-users without support or proper guidance as to its use.
 While there is some value in providing online links to tutorials and written documentation, that approach is not effective for all end users, nor is it customized to the environment in which they work.
-As a gathered group of thought leaders and SharePoint strategists, Leanne encouraged us to promote the importance of training to our organizations’ leadership, and to gain support for it as being a vital slice of the budgetary pie.
+As a gathered group of thought leaders and SharePoint strategists, Leanne encouraged us to promote the importance of training to our organization’s leadership and to gain support for it as being a vital slice of the budgetary pie.

-The last session of the day found me attending A 100-Level Look at the Ins and Outs of SharePoint Workflow, conducted Jason Keller of TekDog, Inc. After briefly explaining what a workflow is, Jason discussed the easily justifiable return on investment realized when a workflow is used to improve efficiencies, accountability, and productivity within an organization.
+The last session of the day found me attending A 100-Level Look at the Ins and Outs of SharePoint Workflow, conducted by Jason Keller of TekDog, Inc. After briefly explaining what a workflow is, Jason discussed the easily justifiable return on investment realized when a workflow is used to improve efficiencies, accountability, and productivity within an organization.
 Using real-world examples, the cost savings he described were staggering.
 While he has his favorite, Jason mentioned that there are numerous workflow tools available in the market.
 (As a plug for the home team, I can’t help but mention that Bamboo offers Workflow Conductor, which is available for a free 30-day trial from our website.)
-In discussing the requirements gathering process to define a workflow, we were encouraged to ask “Why?” and “What?” and “Why?” again.
-Basically, throughout the discovery process, a workflow designer needs to be a process improvement analyst, and to diplomatically challenge anything that doesn’t make sense, or can be completed in a more effective way.
+In discussing the requirements gathering process to define a workflow, we were encouraged to ask “Why?,” “What?,” and “Why?” again.
+Basically, throughout the discovery process, a workflow designer needs to be a process improvement analyst and diplomatically challenge anything that doesn’t make sense or can be completed in a more effective way.
 Lastly… document, document, document, and obtain a sign-off from your primary stakeholder!